CWE-CAPEC/hw-cwe-sig/working-docs/transient.md

 microarchitectural resource in line `4`, for example, from the processor’s L1 data cache.
-Since this vulnerability involves a race condition, the `mov` in line `4` may not always return kernel data (that is, whenever the check “wins” the race), in which case this demonstration code re-attempts the access in line `6`.
+Since this vulnerability involves a race condition, the `mov` in line `4` may not always return kernel data (that is, whenever the check "wins" the race), in which case this demonstration code re-attempts the access in line `6`.
 The accessed data is multiplied by 4KB, a common page size, to make it easier to observe via a cache covert channel after the transmission in line `7`.
 The use